A colocalization spectral sequence: Explicit construction of -nullification

 \section{Explicit construction of $\tc$-nullification}

 Let $\ring$ be a graded ring and let $(\tc,\ff)$ be a hereditary torsion theory on $\ring$-modules with an associated radical $t$.
-In~\cite{ShamirTorsion} there is described a construction for $\tc$-nullification using torsion-free injective modules.
-This construction is described below, with a minor modification.
+In~\cite{ShamirTorsion} there is described a construction for $\tc$-nullification using torsion-free injective modules (this construction is a generalization of a construction of Benson from~\cite{Benson}).
+The construction from~\cite{ShamirTorsion} is recorded below, with a minor modification.

 \begin{construction} Given an $\ring$-module $\module$, we construct a cochain complex \, $\nn=\nn^0 \xrightarrow{d^0} \nn^1 \xrightarrow{d^1} \nn^2 \xrightarrow{d^2} \cdots$\, inductively.
 Let $\module^0=\module$, let $\Gmodule^0 = \module^0/t(\module^0)$ and let $\nn^0$ be the injective hull of $\Gmodule^0$.
 Proceed by induction, thus